Configurators

 ansible_host

-wasn’t previously set, the host name will be set to the operation_host’s public_ip orprivate_ip
+will be set to the host’s public_ip orprivate_ip

 .If the host is a Google compute instance the host name will be set to